My Monticello: An Exhibition of Student Art Opening

 David M. Rubenstein Visitor Center and Smith Education Center

-Come see and celebrate artwork made by over 400 Charlottesville City second graders who visited Monticello this fall on a mission to explore Thomas Jefferson’s gardens.
-Join us at noon on Saturday, January 13, in the Carl and Hunter Smith Education Center classrooms for an exhibition opening complete with family activities and light refreshments.
+Come see and celebrate artwork made by over 400 Charlottesville City second graders who visited Monticello this fall on a mission to explore Thomas Jefferson's gardens.
+Join us at noon on Saturday, January 19, in the Carl and Hunter Smith Education Center classrooms for the exhibition opening complete with family activities and light refreshments.

 About the program: